HuMingLab/ecDNAcaller/README.md

 ![LC500_ACTAGGTGTTACCCAA_NN.png](images%2FLC500_ACTAGGTGTTACCCAA_NN.png)

 On our validation dataset, we tested how different probability cutoffs affect prediction of positive and negative samples.
-Figure below shows the difference between the true positive rate on positive samples and the false positive rate on negative samples under certain probability cutoff:
+Figure below shows the difference between the true positive rate **on positive samples** and the false positive rate **on negative samples** under certain probability cutoff:

 ![Delta.png](images%2FDelta.png)

-Ideally this value should be maximized.
+Ideally the Delta should be maximized.
 However, choosing 0.05 as the cutoff will result in more false positives, even though the true positive rate is at about 0.98 and the false positive rate is at about 0.02.
-Thus, we generally recommend a cutoff of 0.1 to 0.3 for the neural network model, depending on the desired sensitivity.
+Thus, we generally recommend a cutoff of 0.1 to 0.3 for the neural model, depending on the desired sensitivity.
+**Currently, the most recommended cutoff is 0.2 for brain tumor samples.**

 Figures below demonstrates effect on the Manhattan plot by choosing different cutoff using a mixed positive-negative dataset:

 ![Rect_Manhtn.0.05.jpg](images%2FRect_Manhtn.0.05.jpg)